dustin/dustin.sallings.org/_posts/2010-02-28-running-processes.markdown

-On any vanilla Linux system (that is, systems that don't use a modern init as well as other systems with similar init mechanisms), you can do something similar to the above with `/etc/inittab`, although it ahs no implicit argument, so you can directly invoke sshd.
+On any vanilla Linux system (that is, systems that don't use a modern init as well as other systems with similar init mechanisms), you can do something similar to the above with `/etc/inittab`, although it has no implicit argument, so you can directly invoke sshd.

 For example, the following works on my RedHat 5.4 box: